 Discussion Group Program:

 YPFP’s Discussion Groups are a core part of the organization and its membership experience.
 Discussion Groups provide an intimate forum for members to exchange ideas, express their views, and build their knowledge of critical foreign policy issues in a small group setting.
-Each group is composed of 12-40 members with significant interest and/or experience in the area under discussion.
-Some groups also contain Working Groups that produce analytical written content.
-See more here.

 This position requires approximately 5 hours per week, and successful candidates will be able to make at least a one-year commitment to the role.

 - Determine membership criteria for the DG and process applicants on a timely basis (respond to emails within 72 hours).

 - Arrange meetings at least once every month, provide guidance on topics for discussion, and distribute pre-meeting readings.

 - Work to identify opportunities across YPFP to co-host, co-sponsor, or otherwise contribute to events and other initiatives.

 - Identify opportunities to collaborate or partner with organizations and initiatives outside YPFP that would add value and provide opportunities for your DG or YPFP as a whole.

 Desired Skills and Experience: